rsp/node-static-http-servers/README.md

 * [How to serve an image using Node.js](https://stackoverflow.com/questions/5823722/how-to-serve-an-image-using-nodejs/40899767#40899767)

+Read this answer for some background and better explanation.

 Examples
 --------
 Every example serves the same files from the [`public`](public) directory and supports the minumum functionality of: